vitorheidrich/q2-srs/README.md

 <!---INCLUDE OUTPUT--->
 <!---INCLUDE DISCUSSION--->

 Alternatively (and complementarily), we strongly advise for the use of the '[SRS Shiny app for the determination of C<sub>min</sub>]()' <!-- (check the SRS practical guide [paper](https://doi.org/10.7717/peerj.9593) for details)--> to help with your decision.
-The app will provide:
+Just upload your ASV/OTU table (.qza) and the app will provide:
 * A rug plot of the read counts per sample
-* A simpler SRScurve plot
+* A simpler SRScurve plot (use the q2-srs SRScurve for the full experience)
-* Summary statistics on trade offs between C<sub>min</sub> and the number of retained samples
+* Summary statistics on trade-offs between C<sub>min</sub> and the number of retained samples
-* Summary statistics on trade offs between C<sub>min</sub> and the diversity retained per sample
+* Summary statistics on trade-offs between C<sub>min</sub> and the diversity retained per sample

 #### 2) Running SRS
 To run `SRS` the only required input is the OTU/ASV table and the chosen C<sub>min</sub>.
 Please run `qiime srs SRS --help` to see the full options.